 Take the next step in your engineering career with the Master of Engineering Management, designed to unlock your career potential in both technical and general management positions.
 You will enhance your technological problem-solving skills, as well as gain the business skills to manage people, projects and resources in complex organisational settings.

-The Master of Engineering Management (Change Management) will suit engineers, who wish to fast-track their careers into managerial roles in a wide variety of settings.
+The Change Management stream will suit engineers, who wish to fast-track their careers into managerial roles in a wide variety of settings.
 You will understand the legal, commercial, marketing and personnel issues that a manager encounters within a technical environment.

 The course is led by academics with relevant industrial experience, as well as staff from major engineering companies and government, ensuring a depth of pertinent theoretical and practical content.
 The program is well-aligned with industry standards and equips students with the key competencies at the higher end of the profession from initial decision to invest through to operation.

 Engineering managers lead engineering projects and personnel, in a range of technical fields such as product development, manufacturing, construction, design engineering, industrial engineering, software engineering and telecommunications.
 Your career opportunities will be varied and the skills you develop will be in high demand.
-Our graduates work in management or consultancy roles in areas such as general management, human resources, finance, quality assurance, education, contract arbitration and policy development within technically focused organisations.
+Our graduates work in management or consultancy roles in areas such as general management, project management, human resources, finance, quality assurance, education, contract arbitration and policy development within technically-focused organisations.